leochiukl/leochiukl.github.io/_pages/about.md

   - /about.html
 ---

-I am Leo, a year 4 HKU actuarial science student who is interested in research.
+I am Leo, a HKU actuarial science student who is interested in research and teaching.